 The answer to this question depends on the type of annuity you have.
-If you have a qualified annuity, such as an IRA or 401(k), then the answer is yes, you are subject to RMD.
-However, if you have a non-qualified annuity, you are not subject to RMD.
-For example, if you have a Roth annuity, you are not subject to RMDs.
+The answer is yes if you have a qualified annuity, such as an IRA or 401k.
+You are subject to RMD.
+However, you are not subject to RMD if you have a non-qualified annuity.
+Also, you are not subject to RMDs if you have a Roth annuity.

 What is the taxation of qualified annuities?

 Taxing qualified annuities is relatively simple: the money you put into the annuity (up to the annual contribution limit) is deducted from your taxable income, and all of the earnings on the account grow tax-deferred.
 Then, when you start taking distributions from the annuity, those withdrawals are taxed as ordinary income.

 If a retirement plan or annuity is qualified, this means what?

 If a retirement plan or annuity is qualified, it means it meets IRS guidelines for tax benefits, deferring taxes on contributions and earnings until withdrawal.

 Which annuity allows contributions to an IRA?